2026 Mothapalooza

 Mothing at Shawnee State Park and Forest

-The lights come on in the darkness, and the magic begins@Join fellow moth enthusiasts at our lighting stations throughout Shawnee State Forest to witness the incredible diversity of nocturnal insects drawn to the lights.
+The lights come on in the darkness, and the magic begins!
+Join fellow moth enthusiasts at our lighting stations throughout Shawnee State Forest to witness the incredible diversity of nocturnal insects drawn to the lights.
 Participants are welcome to circulate among stations, photograph insects, and help document species for the weekend’s observations.
 Directions and maps will be provided.

 Bioblitz at 706-acre Tremper Mound Preserve (Advanced Mothing Option)